M4nuski/Easy3D_webGL/readme.md

 ### Random project that uses the testing framework and game loop
 - [Memory.html](https://m4nusky.com/Memory/Memory.html): Remake of the classic "Simon" memory game.
 With color position shuffle!
+- [ver5prop1.html](https://m4nusky.com/projects/Easy3D_webGL/ver5prop1.html): Parametric Propeller Generator Tool for aircraft that can export to ASCII STL.
+Using the Clark-Y profile.

 ### Folders
 - /Electron: content specific for Electron app (STL viewer, like MS Photo or Image Viewer but for 3D stl files)